The dsa command processes DSA keys. They can be converted between various forms and their components printed out.

 specifies the output file name to write a key to or standard output by is not specified.
 If any encryption options are set then a pass phrase will be prompted for.
 The output file name should not be the same as the input file name.

-encrypts the private key with the DES, triple DES, or the IDEA ciphers respectively before outputting it.
+These options encrypt the private key with the specified cipher before outputting it.
 A pass phrase is prompted for.
 If none of these options is specified the key is written in plain text.
 This means that using the dsa utility to read in an encrypted key with no encryption option can be used to remove the pass phrase from a key, or by setting the encryption options, it can be used to add or change the pass phrase.
 These options can only be used with PEM format output files.

 prints out the public, private key components and parameters.